Lattice point enumeration of polytopes associated to integer compositions: Introduction

 Here is another intriguing conjecture from \cite{Cha25+}, stated there for all arbor polytopes (see \cite[Conjecture~2.2]{Cha25+}), on which no progress is made in this paper. \begin{conjecture} [\cite{Cha25+}] For every composition $\sigma$, all roots of the Ehrhart polynomial of $\qQ_\sigma$ are real and lie in the interval $[-1,0]$. \end{conjecture}

-Theorem~\ref{thm:gamma-tau} is proven in Section~\ref{sec:gamma}; the proof yields an explicit combinatorial interpretation of the numbers $\gamma_i(\sigma)$ which appear in Equation~(\ref{eq:tau-gamma}) (see Proposition~\ref{prop:gamma}).
-Section~\ref{sec:gamma} also shows that $h(\sigma) = h(\rev(\sigma))$ for every composition $\sigma$.
+Theorem~\ref{thm:gamma-tau} is proven in Section~\ref{sec:polytope}.
+This section shows that $h(\sigma,t)$ is equal to the Eulerian polynomial of a graded poset of width two (see Theorem~\ref{thm:poset-tau}) and deduces Theorem~\ref{thm:gamma-tau} from results of Br\"and\'en~\cite{Bra04} and Reiner--Welker~\cite{RW05} on poset Eulerian polynomials.
+Section~\ref{sec:gamma} provides a direct proof of the gamma-positivity of $h(\sigma,t)$ via an explicit combinatorial interpretation of the integers $\gamma_i(\sigma)$ which appear in Equation~(\ref{eq:tau-gamma}) (see Proposition~\ref{prop:gamma}); it also shows that $h(\sigma) = h(\rev(\sigma))$ for every composition $\sigma$ (see Proposition~\ref{prop:rev-h}).
 Two proofs of Theorem~\ref{thm:EZ}, one essentially bijective and another based on the results of \cite[Section~3]{SP02}, are given in Section~\ref{sec:EZ} and a combinatorial interpretation of the $h^\ast$-polynomial of $\qQ_\sigma$ is deduced via the theory of pure shellability of posets (see Proposition~\ref{prop:h-star}).
 While this paper is restricted to composition polytopes, we do hope that some of the arguments presented here can be extended to more general classes of lattice polytopes.

 Throughout this paper, we set $\NN = \{0, 1, 2,\dots\}$ and $[n] = \{1, 2,\dots,n\}$ for $n \in \NN$.
 We denote by $\# S$ the cardinality of a finite set $S$ and write $\sigma \models n$ when $\sigma$ is a composition of $n$.
 Our notation and terminology about posets follows \cite[Chapter~3]{StaEC1}.
-Background on Ehrhart theory and face enumeration of simplicial complexes and polytopes can be found in~\cite{BR15,HiAC} \cite[Chapter~4]{StaEC1} and~\cite{StaCCA}, respectively.
+Background on Ehrhart theory and face enumeration of simplicial complexes and polytopes can be found in~\cite{BR15,HiAC,StaCCA} \cite[Chapter~4]{StaEC1}.